 10.9 Dispute Resolution.
 Except for the right of either party to apply to a court of competent jurisdiction for a temporary restraining order, a preliminary injunction, or other equitable relief to preserve the status quo or prevent irreparable harm, the parties shall attempt in good faith to resolve any dispute arising out of or relating to this Agreement promptly by confidential negotiations between persons who have authority to settle the controversy.
 All such negotiations shall be treated as compromise and settlement negotiations for purposes of the relevant rules of evidence.
 If the parties cannot reach an amicable resolution through this process within 20 business days, the parties may, if mutually agreeable, attempt to settle the dispute by mediation to take place in Dallas, Texas, at the JAMS Dallas Resolution Center.
 Any costs associated with mediation other than a monetary settlement shall be shared equally by the parties.

 10.12 Notices.
-With the exception of cancellation notices by Customer which must be sent by email to [email protected], any notice required or permitted under the Agreement or required by law must be in writing and must be (a) delivered in person, (b) sent by first class registered mail, or air mail, as appropriate, or (c) sent by an internationally recognized overnight air courier, in each case properly posted and fully prepaid to the contact person and address set forth in the signature block of the Order.
-Notices will be considered to have been given at the time of actual delivery in person, two business days after deposit in the mail as set forth above, or one day after delivery to an overnight air courier service, provided in each case that delivery in fact is affected.
+With the exception of cancellation notices by Customer which must be sent by email to [email protected], any notice required or permitted under the Agreement or required by law must be in writing and must sent by first class registered mail or by an internationally recognized overnight air courier, in each case properly posted and fully prepaid to the contact person and address set forth in the signature block of the Order, with a copy to [email protected].
+Notices will be considered to have been given two business days after deposit in the mail as set forth above, or one day after delivery to an overnight air courier service.
 Either party may change its contact person and address for notices by means of notice to the other party given in accordance with this section.